Dog Park Check – Poinciana

 GATE OPENING, WILDLIFE: The back of the small dog side had a gate that had a larger opening in it than recommended.
 While most dogs could not get through it, it is large enough for smaller dogs to slip through.
 Small dogs should be carefully monitored.
 Additionally, we could see prints from wildlife (raccoons?) in the sand around and going through the opening.
 In case there was any doubt regarding possible sources of contamination from wildlife, here is clear evidence that wildlife is entering the dog park area.

 HOOKWORMS: Hookworms can be prevented with products like HeartGard, Trifexis, Sentinel Spectrum, or ProHeart 6.
 Having your dog on a preventative is important!
 Hookworms can be spread to humans!
 For more information, give us a call.

 HEARTWORMS: Mosquitos were present and are present just about everywhere in Florida.
 Mosquitos carry heartworms which are VERY present in the local area.
 We have a lot of patients who are heartworm positive which can have a significant negative impact on quality of life and life expectancy!
 Heartworms can be easily prevented with products like HeartGard, Trifexis, Sentinel Spectrum, or ProHeart 6.
 For more information about Heartworm prevention, give us a call!

 Prevention is the best strategy to keep your pet happy and healthy!
 Give us a call so we can ensure your pet's well-being before they head to the park!

-METHODOLOGY: We ran 3 samples randomly selected from the many specimens we collected.
+METHODOLOGY: We ran 3 samples randomly selected from the two we collected.
+One was not a fresh specimen and likely was no longer helpful in determining present threats.
 With each of the randomly selected samples, we did a fecal float checking for parasites.
-We also randomly selected one sample for a direct screen for bacteria and other microscopic issues.
+We did not perform direct screens (microscopic checks) as the microscope was being used for patients and unavailable.